ossf/wg-securing-software-repos/docs/attestations-style-guide/level-aaa.md

 Some registries and platforms will not have pages or tabs where a dedicated security page can be added.
 In these cases, as with the example of the RubyGems package below, adding a security section beneath other sections is sufficient to set it apart and provide a link from sidebar content.
 Further details are provided in subsequent sections about how security page sections were tested and user rationale.

 ![A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example](/attestations-style-guide/images/highest-requirements-1.png "A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example")
+_A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example_

 With registries or platforms like PyPI that have a left-hand menu, the security page can be added there.

 PyPI is a complex example, as there is a lot of different information that users in testing considered to be "security" information that could be included in this section.
 The best advice is that platforms should make informed decisions about what existing information moves to the security page and what information should be linked from the security page.

 ![A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example](/attestations-style-guide/images/highest-requirements-menu-2.png "A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example")
+_A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example_

 ![A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example](/attestations-style-guide/images/highest-requirements-2.png "A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example")
+_A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example_

 With registries or platforms like npm that have a navigation tab bar, the security page can be added there.